duluk/chess_square_color_trainer/README.md

 Currently the 'training' occurs through trial and error.

+Future improvements:
-TODO - Something I intend to add soon is a --train option which will somehow show the coordinate and color on the screen.
+1. Add a --train option which will somehow show the coordinate and color on the screen.
 I'm not sure how I want to implement it though.
+1. Track which ones have been asked and periodically ask them again, with emphasis on the ones that were guessed incorrectly.